-My executive office became everyone's office, travelling comfortably became everyone’s luxury—and there was always room for everyone at my table.
+My executive office became everyone's office, traveling comfortably became everyone’s luxury—and there was always room for everyone at my table.

 Shifting your mind from “I lead” to “I serve”

-Servant leadership begins with altruism—the practice of selfless concern for the well-being of others.
+Servant leadership characteristics begins with altruism—the practice of selfless concern for the well-being of others.